frederickaplan/fdh/files/PART2/fdh-2-9.md

 This is a crucial aspect of image systems, they enable to bootstrap more advanced machine vision architecture.

+Other option : Image systems based on GeoTags.
+Question of the Gridsize or problem of regression.

 ### Annotation of images

 https://www.makesense.ai/